Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Results

 The binarization threshold and the classification parameters are set as follows: $\phi^b = 0.5$, $y^{\mathrm{ON}} = 1$, $y^{\mathrm{OFF}} = 0$, and $\phi = 0.5$.

 Figure~\ref{fig:cls_results}g shows the training dataset, illustrating the spatial arrangement of the classes in diagonal quadrants.
 Figure~\ref{fig:cls_results}h shows the loss convergence on both training and validation datasets.
-Figure~\ref{fig:cls_results}i qualitatively visualizes the separation boundaries learned by the model using an uniformly spaced test grid.
+Figure~\ref{fig:cls_results}i qualitatively visualizes the separation boundaries learned by the model using a uniformly spaced test grid.
 Here, we observe that the resulting boundary closely approximates the expected \mrm{XOR}-like boundary, demonstrating the approximation capabilities of the NLC-NCRN circuit.
 Additional binary nonlinear classification results involving \mrm{AND} and \mrm{OR}-like decision boundaries are demonstrated in SI Text S8.

-\textbf{Optimizing the NLC-NCRN circuit.} The cubic polynomial $\fnlcls$ leads to trimolecular reactions in the circuit, which pose an implementation challenge.
-Typically, in practice, trimolecular reactions are decomposed into cascaded bimolecular reactions, resulting in larger and slower circuits.
-To our knowledge, the only other analog nonlinear neural network by Anderson \textit{et al.}\cite{anderson2021reaction} also involves trimolecular reactions.
-Here, we aim to design an NLC-NCRN circuit using only unimolecular and bimolecular reactions.
-To this end, we propose a modified dynamics function $f_\theta^{\mathrm{nlclsV2}}$ that supplants the cubic term in $\fnlcls$ with a quadratic term: Here, $\alpha = 0.3$, chosen by trial and error, acts as a damping factor to control the autocatalytic growth of $\bs z$ during the feedback phase.
-We demonstrate the classification performance of this modified NLC-NCRN circuit constructed using $f_\theta^{\mathrm{nlclsV2}}$ in SI Text S9.
+\textbf{Optimizing the NLC-NCRN circuit.} The cubic polynomial $\fnlcls$ leads to trimolecular reactions in the circuit, posing an implementation challenge.
+Typically, in practice, trimolecular reactions are decomposed into cascaded bimolecular reactions, leading to larger and slower circuits.
+To our knowledge, the only other nonlinear analog neural network by Anderson \textit{et al.} \cite{anderson2021reaction} also involves trimolecular reactions.
+Here, we aim to design an NLC-NCRN circuit that solely uses unimolecular and bimolecular reactions.
+To this end, we propose a modified dynamics function $f_\theta^{\mathrm{nlclsV2}}$ that supplants the cubic term in $\fnlcls$ with a quadratic term: The hyperparameter $\alpha = 0.3$, chosen by trial and error, acts as a damping factor to control the autocatalytic growth of $\bs z$ during the feedback phase.
+We demonstrate the classification performance of this modified NLC-NCRN circuit in SI Text S9.
 In future work, we aim to develop a more theoretically grounded framework to inform the choice of $f_\theta$ functions.